HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

 Examples of clauses include: statements made by a document author or their witness as well as administrative information associated with an advance healthcare directive.

-### Advance Healthcare Directive Document Content Principles
+### Advance Healthcare Directive Document Content Representation and Relationships Rationale
-In order to accurate represent the semantic content contained in Advance Healthcare Directive Documents, the following principles have been applied when creating machine processable entries to represent information expressed in the source form of the document.
+In order to accurate represent the semantic content contained in Advance Healthcare Directive Documents, the following conventions have been applied when creating machine processable entries to represent information expressed in the source form of the document.

 #### Observation Resource Is Used for Patient Preferences
 Use of FHIR Observation Resource to express Care Experience Preferences: Care experience preferences captured for an individual are semantically represented as Observations.
 This information exists to inform the care team who is providing care for the individual what is meaningful or important to the person, from a personal or spiritual or cultural perspective.
 This type of person-authored information is documented using Observations with semantic coding and are typically not conditional in nature.